YankeeMarco/xlnet_sequence_tagging/README.md

 ## XLNet sequence tagging
-This project is built for tagging tasks that NLPer always  meets.
+We are developing this project for tagging tasks that NLPer always meets.
-Leverage **XLNet** For following tasks:
+Use **XLNet** for following tasks
 * Sequence labelling/tagging/tagger
 * Noun extraction
 * Named entity extraction(NER)
 * Part of speech tagging/tagger

-Alarm: these codes are not finished yet.
+Alarm, these codes are not finished yet.
 Be cautious to use.

 ## How to use
 For example, run the scipts using: